openordu/ordu-blog/letter-mission.md

  stay-in-your-own-lane religions always lead to the increase in racism.
 What we do is for everyone who loves it, even an Englishman who wants to reform himself into one of us.
 Your love for it is born of our Béan Sí and somehow it left her, traveled the world and entered you, making you our kin.
-After all, satan comes through the TV.

 ### Name